All Episodes

 All right, guys, thank you both.

-We really appreciate uh you guys stopping by.
+We really appreciate you guys stopping by.

 You want to be a part of the program.

-And stay right here for our final news roundup and information overload.
+Stay right here for our final news roundup and information overload.

 First, the hurricane that blew through the West Wing today.

-Steve Bannon turning on this White House, turning on the President's family.
+Steve Bannon turning on this White House, turning on the president's family.

-President Trump's one-time chief strategist and close friend, now calling that meeting at Trump Tower with Don Jr., Jared Kushner, and that Russian lawyer, quote, treasonous.
+President Trump's one-time chief strategist and close friend now calling that meeting at Trump Tower with Don Jr. Jared Kushner and that Russian lawyer, quote, treasonous.

 Now it seems Bannon has turned on his old boss.

-I want to pull another quote where Steve Bannon says, This is all about money laundering.
+I want to pull another quote where Steve Bannon says, this is all about money laundering.

-The fact that you're having someone like Steve Bannon of all people, former White House strategist to President Trump, making these comments which are a lot more revealing than you would end up hearing from any Democrat at the House Intelligence Committee or the Senate Intelligence Committee.
+The fact that you're having someone like Steve Bannon, of all people, former White House strategist to President Trump, making these comments, which are a lot more revealing than you would end up hearing from any Democrat at the House Intelligence Committee or the Senate Intelligence Committee.

 The indictment right now of Bannon to Trump is personal, rather incendiary.